ashishtayal89/learnwebperformance/ReadMe.md

 A guide to improve the performance of your site.

+## Importance

+1. **SEO optimization** ---> The search engines consider the page load speed as an essential parameter for user engagement; hence it is also factored into the web page ranking.

+Given two web pages with same information, the page that loads faster will rank higher in search results.
+So, imagine what will happen if there are hundreds of web pages faster than yours.

 ## Important Terms

 1. **First Meaningful Paint and Start Render Time** ---> **Start Render Time** is the moment something first displays on the user's screen.
-The webpage goes from a blank white screen and changes.
+The webpage goes from a blank white screen and changes.**First meaningful paint** is the first time something is painted on the screen.
+So we can say the start render time is the time to first meaningful paint.
 2. **Incremental HTML delivery**
-3. **Incremental DOM constructions or Progressive Rendering**
+3. **Incremental DOM constructions or Progressive Rendering** ---> This is the process in which the site is rendered in parts or progressively.
+Initial we see the first meaningful paint and above the fold content.
+Then slowly less essential details are rendered and so on.
 4. **Why can't we have incremental CSS rendering?** ---> This is because CSS is cascading in nature ie child node inherits properties from its parent node.
 Because of this the final CSS for a node can only be defined when we have the complete CSSOM ready.
 So the browser blocks page rendering till it receives all the CSS. **Hence CSS is render blocking.**
-5. **Batch updates in layout**
+5. **Batch updates in layout** ---> The updated made in the layout should be batched or clubbed.
+This helps in preventing multiple reflow and repaint cycles.
 6. **Critical CSS and Immediate CSS** ---> The CSS that is needed in order to load a page is called the critical CSS.
 In general, a page load should only be blocked on critical CSS.
 Uncritical CSS is CSS that the page might need later.
 Theoretically, the most optimal approach is to inline critical CSS into the `<head>` of the HTML.
 For example, suppose clicking a button causes a modal to appear.
 The modal only appears after clicking the button.
 The modal's style rules are uncritical, because the modal will never be displayed when the page is first loaded.The Coverage tab of Chrome DevTools can help you discover critical and uncritical CSS.
 There are a lot of tools that help you in deferring uncritical CSS.
 Eg loadCSS
 7. **Execute scripts on browser unload event**
 8. **Critical Path Metrics** --->